 - Roadmap – having a roadmap for success.

 Reactively managing issues when they are on the front page of the newspaper, trending on social media, or creating friction and disharmony within teams is unnecessary and hard to put the cat back in the bag.

 Small and medium businesses often don’t need all the bells and whistles above – they just need the essentials.

-In May, I’ll be launching a Small-Medium Business Kit that provides templates and training to help business owners manage the risks, meet your obligations, protect your organisation and your workers from the 7 Dark Sides of Work.
+My new Small-Medium Business Kit provides templates and training to help business owners and team leaders manage the risks, meet your obligations, protect your organisation and your workers from the 7 Dark Sides of Work.